monitor14/monitor14.github.io/README.md

-dongyado's blog
+My personal blog
 =====

-###
-- notes of development
-- some thoughts.

-###
-- Based on jekyll and github pages.

-If you like the theme of this blog, just use it.
+# Just write down my personal record , include  programmer ,linux, network and the thing which one i like it.